Learned, Lagged, LLM-splained: LLM Responses to End User Security Questions: Findings

 \section{Findings}

-In our evaluation, GPT, LLaMA, and Gemini attempted to answer almost all the questions in our corpus, however, often with errors in correctness, thoroughness, or relevancy.
-In this section, we briefly discuss the evaluation results and then discuss the error patterns seen across the three models in more detail, along with cause hypotheses.
+In our evaluation, GPT, Llama, and Gemini attempted to answer almost all the questions in our corpus, however, often with errors in correctness, thoroughness, or relevancy.
+In this section, we briefly discuss the evaluation results, then generalizable error patterns seen across the three models in more detail, along with cause hypotheses.
 We discuss guidance for users and developers based on these patterns in \Cref{sec:discussion}.

 As mentioned earlier, assessing the information integrity of LLM responses was time-consuming.
-Over 6 months we evaluated 900 GPT responses for GPT (including establishing a high IRR).
+Over 6 months, we evaluated 900 GPT responses (including establishing a high IRR).
 We present the findings of our GPT evaluation in \Cref{tab:gpt-evaluation-dist-by-topics}.
 Out of these 900 GPT responses, 415 were perfect (i.e., correct, thorough, relevant, and direct), and 485 were imperfect.
 GPT responses were accurate, thorough, relevant, and direct 73\%, 68\%, 98\%, and 83\% of the time, respectively.
 We report the detailed breakdown across different question categorizations in \Cref{tab:appendix-gpt-evaluation-dist-big-with-directness} in \Cref{gpt-eval-results}.
-We do not report the LLaMA and Gemini evaluation numbers because they were only evaluated for questions where GPT had failed, and reporting it could lead to incorrect LLM performance comparisons.

-\paragraph{GPT evaluation overview:} \begin{enumerate}[leftmargin=*] \item There is a downward trend in GPT's accuracy from factual (highest accuracy), conceptual, to procedural questions (lowest accuracy), where knowledge category is listed in order of cognitive processing required \cite{blooms-taxonomy-2001}.
-We hypothesize LLMs may not be good at synthesizing various pieces of information and formulating new facts.
+\paragraph{Note:} We do not report quantitative evaluation results for Llama and Gemini, as their responses were only assessed for a subset of questions where GPT had previously failed, see \Cref{overall-evaluation}.
+Reporting these selective results could lead to misleading comparisons of overall model performance.

-\item GPT performance is lower overall, and in each security categories individually, for questions that are related to a product, platform or company\footnote{Two authors independently reviewed the $900$ question to determine whether each mentioned a product, platform or company.
-The authors agreed on more than 99\% of their assessments.} $(398 / 900)$ compared to the questions that are not.
-The probability of a GPT response being completely accurate, thorough, and relevant given that the question is related to a product, platform or company is $44\%$.
-The probability increases to $60\%$ when the question is not related to a product, platform or company.
+\paragraph{GPT evaluation overview:} First, there is a downward trend in GPT's accuracy from factual (highest accuracy), conceptual, to procedural questions (lowest accuracy), where knowledge category is listed in order of cognitive processing required \cite{blooms-taxonomy-2001}.
+We hypothesize LLMs may not be good at synthesizing multiple pieces of information and formulating new facts.